cipher387/awesome-ip-search-engines/README.md

      The repository can be useful for professionals in different areas of cybersecurity.
      <br>
        <br>
-    *!Warning!* Many of the projects linked below may not be finished or may be out of date.
+    <b>!Warning!</b> Many of the projects linked below may not be finished or may be out of date.
 But I think that their open source code can be useful for the reader to work on their own projects to automate work with IP Search engines.
     </br>
 </div>